Gigi Hadid Shares Touching Tribute to 9/11 Victims and the City She Now Calls Home - NewsBreak

 Gigi Hadid Shares Touching Tribute to 9/11 Victims and the City She Now Calls Home

-Watch: Gigi Hadid Shares Touching Tribute to 9/11 Victims.
 Gigi Hadid shared a moving message to New Yorkers on an especially significant day.
 On Saturday, Sept.
 11, the supermodel took a moment to honor New York City, as well as those who suffered a great deal of pain from the horrific terrorist attacks on Sept.
 11, 2001.
-In a post shared on Instagram, Gigi shared a touching tribute to mark the 20th anniversary of the tragedy, writing, "My heart is heavy today thinking of all the lives lost on this day 20 years ago."www.eonline.com
+In a post shared on Instagram, Gigi shared a touching tribute to mark the 20th anniversary of the tragedy, writing, "My heart is heavy today thinking of all the lives lost on this day 20 years ago."
+"I will never forget that day, and since then, NYC has become a city that has given me so much," her message continued.
+"Sending light and love to all the first responders, New...www.imdb.com

 Comments / 0